John Nicholson, Artistic Director, Peepolykus.

-is an education research project that began in 2014 in partnership with Viv Ellis, Professor of Educational Leadership & Teacher Development at Kings College, London and our colleague Mark Bishop of Big State Theatre and the Natural Theatre Company.
+is our on-going education research project that began in 2014 with our colleague Mark Bishop of Big State Theatre and the Natural Theatre Company and is developed in partnership with Viv Ellis, Professor of Educational Leadership & Teacher Development at Kings College, London.
 We were interested in what happened when children got ‘stuck’ at school and how they and their teachers responded.
 Our interest was sparked by watching our own children (then at primary school) struggle (disengage, retreat) with getting stuck.

 In each school pupils participated in games and exercises (including improvisation techniques) which we filmed.
 Some of the exercises were specifically created, and some were adapted from our own repertoire.
 All were designed to encourage children to make natural and spontaneous reactions, rather than ‘safe’ or ‘prepared’ ones, so that they might participate in generating ideas and solutions.
-Part of our enquiry was also focussed on asking Headteachers and their staff to share with us their observations of childrens’ behaviour: when your pupils don’t get it, what do those pupils do?
-Of course, the critical sister question to this is when your pupils don’t get it, what do you do, and what do you feel able to do?
 You can read more about the methodology and background to the pilot study here

-Phase Two of Stuck, therefore, proposes to address this by offering a course that works directly with teachers, initially over an academic year.
-The course will comprise a series of six one-day training workshops spread throughout the year for up to 30 secondary school teachers.
-This training will focus on teachers working with our team of practitioners to develop their improvisation skills.
+Phase Two of Stuck is addressing this by offering a course that works directly with teachers.
+The training will focus on teachers working with our team of practitioners to develop their improvisation skills.
 In order to measure the wider potential impact of this training (when teachers return to curriculum teaching) participants are invited from across all subject areas.
-It is very difficult to evaluate the real impact of classroom interventions and there are very few examples on interventions that have been accompanied with control groups and in depth assessment.
-This project will work closely with Professor Ellis and his research team at Kings College in this respect.

 We are putting together a series of funding bids to help support this research.
 If you would like to register your interest in participating in Phase Two of Stuck please email us via our Contacts Page.
 Please state your teaching subject area and school in the message field and we will be in touch.
 We will be tweeting about Stuck using the hashtag #stuckimpro